AbraXa5/personal-blog/content/blog/htb-coder/index.md

 ```

-I can abuse the ESC1 vulnerability to request a certificate for Administrator.
+I can now abuse the ESC1 vulnerability to request a certificate for Administrator.
+I have a decent explanation of the ESC1 vulnerability in the [HTB Authority writeup](https://abraxas.pages.dev/blog/htb-authority/#ad-cs-certificate-abuse)

 ```bash
 ❯ certipy req \